 In that cohort, projects like Radix at early launch, NEAR Protocol's first year post-mainnet, Harmony before its bridge exploits, TGE FDVs of $20M–$100M followed by growth into the $500M–$2B range over 18–24 months is a recurring pattern.
 The key condition in every case is the same: real transaction volume from real users generating real gas demand before the vesting unlocks hit the market.

-Price catalysts: what could move AER
+Price catalysts: what could move AERX

 Aeredium also enters mainnet with something most comparable Layer 1 launches did not have: an inherited ecosystem.
 Kima Network's production TSS technology, its bank API integrations, Open Banking connections, and any partnerships or institutional contracts Kima had signed all transfer into the Aeredium infrastructure.
 Sui, Aptos, and Sei launched with clean-sheet ecosystems.
 Aeredium starts with Kima's live cross-chain settlement infrastructure already embedded in the execution layer, a non-trivial head start on the RWA and stablecoin use cases driving institutional blockchain interest in 2026.